 If your document is overwhelming with a heavy load of images, text, frames, and all sorts of objects on top of each other, it is surely a tough job for you to manage them all while designing.
 With the help of the stacked frames feature, you can move through the whole bunch of objects one by one at a time.

-To use the stacked frame feature, hold ctrl/cmd, and click on the top most object you want to start the selection.
-Hold the mouse bottom until Adobe InDesign digs deep to select the last object you need.
+To use the stacked frame feature, hold ctrl/cmd, and click on the topmost object you want to start the selection.
+Hold the mouse bottom until Adobe InDesign digs deep to select the last thing you need.

 10. Preview Mode

-When you take a look at the document on your screen, all you find is the frame edges, mess, and guides scrambled everywhere on your pasteboard.
-But, it is not the way the document is going to look at its final stage.
-If your intention is to take a better look at your document without wasting the papers and follow the process to create a PDF file, InDesign has got you covered.
+When you look at the document on your screen, all you find is the frame edges, mess, and guides scrambled everywhere on your pasteboard.
+But, it is different from how the document will look at its final stage.
+If you intend to look better at your record without wasting paper and follow the process to create a PDF file, InDesign has got you covered.

-Another way to look at the final document is by the press and hold the Preview icon in the toolbar.
-It displays multiple preview modes, including slug, bleed, and new presentation mode.
+Another way to look at the final document is by the press and holding the Preview icon in the toolbar.
+It displays multiple preview modes, including slug, bleeds, and new presentation modes.

 InDesign is a huge software with numerous options that can come in handy to designers and layout artists from diverse industries.
-The article intends to present some of the easiest and effective tools that will come to use for as many professionals as possible.
-We hope the set of features discussed will let you explore more possibilities out of InDesign.
+The article intends to present some of the easiest and most effective tools that will come to use by as many professionals as possible.
+The features discussed will let you explore more possibilities outside of InDesign.

-This has been a comprehensive guide to Adobe InDesign.
+This has been a comprehensive guide to Adobe InDesign Users .
 Here we have discussed the 10 Adobe InDesign Tips and Tricks For Users Work.
 You may also look at the following articles to learn more –